RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

     5. There may already be a Variable on the top called PATH, if not: Create it by clicking new, otherwise chose it and push edit
     6. Name the variable "PATH" (if not already done so, the name is __not__ case sensitive), As value enter the complete path to the Ghostscript executable gswin64.exe
     7. If not already in there, you must point matplotlib also to your mikTex Installation Folder, that should be located at a location similar to C:\Users\your_username\AppData\Roaming\MiKTeX\2.9\miktex\bin\x64\.
 The two paths are seperated by semicolon
-    8. Never ask why Microsoft thought that would be a smart way how to add environmental variables.
+    8. Never ask why Microsoft thought that would be a good layout or way to add environmental variables.
     9. Update your layout dictionaries to use tex.
         - ```your_design_dict['text.usetex'] = False```
         - ```your_design_dict['text.latex.unicode'] = True```